cAttte/fanum/readme.md

 ##### word

-The "base" or "ID" of the word.
+The "base" word; its identifier.
 For example, `"fuck"`.

 -   **Type:** `string`